- What is hardest gems

 6) How Long Do these Stones Last For?

-Gemstones are known for their resilience, hardness but significant factors affecting longevity involve exposure to nature elements such as water/heat/cold climates where they’re kept stored.
-Therefore it is recommended that owners take great care & precaution when handling valuable stones and ensuring theyâre safely secured away from any potential harm.
+Gemstones are resilient.
+But significant factors affecting longevity involve exposure to nature elements such as water/heat/cold climates.
+Therefore, owners should take great care & precaution when handling valuable stones and ensuring theyâre safe and away from any potential harm.
 However on average gemstone durability varies between decades up until several centuries providing used carefully/responsibly along proper storage environment & maintenance techniques staying intact perfectly well over time!

 To Conclude: